vasilionjea/lofi-dx/README.md

 }
 ```

-Each term's positions in a document are [delta-encoded](https://en.wikipedia.org/wiki/Delta_encoding) and [base36-encoded](https://en.wikipedia.org/wiki/Base36) before entering the index map.
+All term positions in a document are [delta encoded](https://en.wikipedia.org/wiki/Delta_encoding) and [base36 encoded](https://en.wikipedia.org/wiki/Base36) before entering the index.
 The diagram below shows the individual encoded parts for a document `3` that has been indexed under the word `plateau`:

 <img src="https://raw.githubusercontent.com/vasilionjea/search-query/e19a977f4da1b5dabacd99406ac4009121d99e11/example/encoded-meta-explained.svg">